lintool/guide/latex-pet-peeves.md

 + A citation is not a noun phrase, e.g., "is shown in [5]" is bad; should be "is shown by Smith et al. [5]".
 (Although I break this rule myself sometimes.)

 + Name your proceeding volumes consistently in the biblography.

+### Misc

++ Latex does weird hyphenation on line breaks sometimes.
+For example, analysis might get hyphenated as "anal-ysis", which just looks dirty.
+MapReduce gets hyphenated as "MapRe-duce", which bugs me.
+Insert in the preamble `\hyphenation{Map-Reduce}` to specify particular hyphenations you want, or use `\mbox{...}` to suppress hyphenation.